-The story itself is nothing special, in fact it's rather cliche.
-What it has going for it is the way the story is executed.
+The story itself is nothing special - in fact, it's rather cliche.
+What it has going for it though, is the way the story is executed.
 There's not too much of any one thing, or too little of another.
 It's a great medium length, which is a plus.
 The pacing is superb, never going too fast.
 It all comes together very nicely and makes for a heartwarming and fun ride.
 And ultimately, it has a great ending - one that sums EVERYTHING up, so nothing is left a mystery.

 The art is nicely detailed.
 It's not the best I've ever seen, but it does its job well.
 If it was super detailed, it just wouldn't fit with the fun vibe that is most often present.
 The pacing and placement of scenes and voice-boxes within each page is well-done; both action and normal scenes all flow well.
 And lastly, the art is simply really cute.

 'Kagetora' has many side characters, and surprisingly, its these side characters that really elevate this manga - not the main ones.
-For example, Yuki's mother, the authority that is most often seen.
+For example, Yuki's mother - the authority that is most often seen.
 At first, she simply seems static, but she slowly becomes a major driving force in the background.
-To name some others would be Yuki's best friend, Kagetora's family, and even the girls that develop interests in Kagetora - a nice turnaround to the typically useless harem element present in a lot of romcoms.
-All these characters help create a somewhat complex, fun and touching narrative that lacks any major quality-dips in the story or plot holes that are blatantly evident.
+To name some others: Yuki's best friend, Kagetora's family, and even the girls that develop interests in Kagetora - a nice turnaround to the typically useless harem element present in a lot of romcoms.
+All these characters help create a somewhat complex, fun and touching narrative that lacks any major quality-dips in the story, or plot holes that are blatantly evident.

 I had a great time reading this manga.
 If you enjoy romcoms, then you probably will too.
 There's not much more to say.